 You too can be an ambassador of stank!

 Thinking about a composting toilet, but concerned about the smell.
-Find out everything you ever wanted to know about owning one and how much it DOESN’T smell!!
-Click here!
+Read about owning a composting toilet and how much it DOESN’T smell by clicking here!